 The features listed on the ProWritingAid website are impressive.
-In addition to specific functions the tool can do to help improve writing, it also uses analytical reports to take a closer look at your work.
+In addition to specific functions the tool uses to help improve writing, it also uses analytical reports to take a closer look at your work.

 The tool goes beyond spelling and grammar checks.
-In fact, it looks at a variety of different aspects in writing, including style, readability, repetition, and more.
+In fact, it looks at a variety of different aspects of writing, including style, readability, repetition, and more.